-New York State requires that all schools practice regularly scheduled fire drills.
-Each classroom is supplied with specific directions for the evacuation of the building.
-Students are expected to report to designated areas outdoors during a fire drill.
-Students are expected to leave the building quickly and quietly.
+New York State requires that all schools practice regularly scheduled emergency/safety drills.
+These drills include evacuation, lockdown, and other protocols.
+Each classroom is supplied with specific directions for the evacuation of the building and procedures are reviewed with teachers and students regularly.